-Interest Income/Expense.
-Interest income, which is generated from short-term investments, increased to \$5.9 million for the three months ended February 29, 2024, compared to \$5 million for the year-earlier quarter, reflecting our higher average balance of cash equivalents and a higher interest rate in the 2024 period.
+Interest income, which is generated from short-term investments, increased to \$6.9 million for the three months ended May 31, 2024, compared to \$1.7 million for the year-earlier quarter.
+For the six months ended May 31, 2024, interest income increased to \$12.8 million, compared to \$2.2 million for the corresponding period of 2023.
+The year-over-year increases for the three-month and six-month periods ended May 31, 2024 reflected our higher average balance of cash equivalents and a higher interest rate in the 2024 periods.
 Generally, increases and decreases in interest income are attributable to changes in the interest-bearing average balances of short-term investments and fluctuations in interest rates.

 We incur interest principally from our borrowings to finance land acquisitions, land development, home construction and other operating and capital needs.
-All interest incurred during the three-month periods ended February 29, 2024 and February 28,

-2023 was capitalized as the average amount of our inventory qualifying for interest capitalization was higher than our average debt level for each period.
+All interest incurred during the three-month and six-month periods ended May 31, 2024 and 2023 was capitalized as the average amount of our inventory qualifying for interest capitalization was higher than our average debt level for each period.
 Accordingly, we had no interest expense for these periods.
 Further information regarding our interest incurred and capitalized is provided in Note 6 - Inventories in the Notes to Consolidated Financial Statements in this report.

-Equity in Loss of Unconsolidated Joint Ventures.
-Our equity in loss of unconsolidated joint ventures was \$.4 million and \$.8 million for the three months ended February 29, 2024 and February 28, 2023, respectively.
+Equity in Income (Loss) of Unconsolidated Joint Ventures.
+Our equity in income (loss) of unconsolidated joint ventures was nominal for the three months ended May 31, 2024 and 2023.
+For the six months ended May 31, 2024, our equity in loss of unconsolidated joint ventures was nominal, compared to \$1.1 million for the year-earlier period.
 Further information regarding our investments in homebuilding unconsolidated joint ventures is provided in Note 9 - Investments in Unconsolidated Joint Ventures in the Notes to Consolidated Financial Statements in this report.